-In this post, I will be talking about the Layer 2 Bridging functionality of NSX-T and discuss use cases and design considerations when planning to implement this feature.
+In this post, I will be talking about the Layer 2 bridging functionality of NSX-T and discussing use cases and design considerations when planning to implement this feature.
 Let’s get started.

-NSX-T supports L2 bridging between Overlay logical segments and VLAN-backed networks.
-When workloads connected to the NSX-T overlay segment require L2 connectivity to either VLAN-connected workloads or need to reach a physical device (such as a physical GW, LB, or Firewall), NSX-T Layer 2 bridge can be leveraged.
+NSX-T supports L2 bridging between overlay logical segments and VLAN-backed networks.
+When workloads connected to the NSX-T overlay segment require L2 connectivity to either VLAN-connected workloads or need to reach a physical device (such as a physical GW, LB, or Firewall), the NSX-T Layer 2 bridge can be leveraged.

 Use Cases of Layer 2 Bridging

-A few of the use cases that come to the top of my mind are:
+A few of the use cases that come to the top of my mind are the following:

-1: Migrating workloads connected to VLAN port groups to NSX-T overlay segments: Customers who are looking for migrating workloads from legacy vSphere infrastructure to SDDC can leverage Layer 2 Bridging to seamlessly move their workloads.
+1: Migrating workloads connected to VLAN port groups to NSX-T overlay segments: Customers who are looking to migrate workloads from legacy vSphere infrastructure to SDDC can leverage Layer 2 bridging to seamlessly move their workloads.

 When planning for migrations, some of the challenges associated with migrations are Re-IP of workloads, migrating firewall rules, NAT rules, etc. There are situations where re-IP is not feasible because of application dependencies.
 With L2 bridging, you don’t have to worry about this stuff at all.